traefik/traefik/docs/content/contributing/submitting-issues.md

 We use the [GitHub issue tracker](https://github.com/traefik/traefik/issues) to keep track of issues in Traefik.

 The process of sorting and checking the issues is a daunting task, and requires a lot of work (more than an hour a day ... just for sorting).
-To help us (and other community members) quickly and effortless understand what you need, be sure to follow the guidelines below.
+To help us (and other community members) quickly and effortlessly understand what you need, be sure to follow the guidelines below.

 !!! important "Getting Help Vs Reporting an Issue"